nachogold/Lyric-Analysis/README.txt

 Any comments or ways to improve the code are welcome.

-Additionally, any suggestions of further analysis that could be done with the word frequency is appreciated.
+Additionally, any suggestions of further analysis that could be done with the word frequency are appreciated.

-Thank you!

-Nacho